-Hackers know it’s easier to trick an organization’s employees than to break through its security systems.
+Hackers know it’s easier to track an organization’s employees than to break through its security systems.
 Phishing is one of the hacker’s trickeries, often used to infect Office 365 (or other cloud services) with ransomware.
 In this article, we’ll take a look at the main phishing types and how to protect against Office 365 phishing, ways to detect them, and how to avoid the potential damage they can inflict.

 What is Phishing?

 Phishing is a cyberattack that utilizes various social engineering methods to trick users into disclosing sensitive information, clicking a malicious link, or downloading a malicious attachment.
 Office 365 users are often targeted by cybercriminals because corporate data is valuable and criminals try to profit from stealing it.
 The main tool for phishing authors is email.

 Cybercriminals use many approaches to make an Office 365 phishing email look legitimate to trick an end-user.
 Phishing emails may look like a customer request, message from a co-worker, newsletter, or anything else.
 As a common practice, hackers use email spoofing or forging an email sender identity.

 Hackers constantly continue to come up with more sophisticated techniques.
 For example, phishing attacks may be aligned with popular events and news to lurk among normal informational emails on the breaking topic.
 For example, coronavirus-related phishing.

 Types of Office 365 Phishing Attacks